terminusdb/terminusdb-blog/_posts/2020-12-02-boxes-and-stars-modelling-relationships-in-rdf-graphs.md

 ### Comparing and contrasting the two approaches

-The downside of the box approach is that it introduces a layer of indirection into the graph.Rather than being able to see the employs relationship directly between joe and john, we have to construct it from 2 properties passing through the reified relationship object:
+The downside of the box approach is that it introduces a layer of indirection into the graph.
+Rather than being able to see the employment relationship directly between joe and john, we have to construct it from 2 properties passing through the reified relationship object:

 ```
 john --employs--> joe